c-heat16/learning_player_form/README.md

 By default, this will collect pitch-by-pitch statcast data for 2015-2019, and seasonal statistics back to 1995.
 The script will create a `database` directory and create a database file at `database/mlb.db`.
 To change where the database is placed, change the `DB_FP` variable in the `fetch_data.sh` script to the desired location.
-If you change the location of the database, please make note if it as you will need it later.
+If you change the location of the database, please make note of it as you will need it later.

 The script utilized two custom "worker" classes, a PyBaseball worker and a SQLWorker.
 The PyBaseball workers fetch data via the [PyBaseball](https://github.com/jldbc/pybaseball) library and then pass it to